Written by Terry Smith

 Not keen on the traditional look of most chicken coops and are looking for something a bit more aesthetically pleasing?

-The half-moon chicken coop from Cocoon is a beautifully designed home for a small number of chickens (3-4) to live in.
+The half-moon chicken coop from Cocoon is a beautifully designed home for a small number of chickens (3-4) to live in and just like the other picks in this guide you’re getting sensible value for money.
 The curved lines that are a major part of the design really help to make this coop feel special, and would suit someone who enjoys modern, stylish garden features.

 To keep predators at bay, and your chickens safe, there is wire mesh protecting the running area, and a fox proof lock on the main door which has also been given a round design to keep up with the rest of the chicken coops original look.
 On the side of the coop there is a double nest box with a hinged lid for easy access that can also be locked for safety.